-ERV Nordic has established a function that is responsible for monitoring adherence to compliance, the compliance function (CF), which is currently performed by two persons; the Nordic Head of Legal & Compliance as well as Compliance Officer.
+ERV Nordic has established a function that is responsible for monitoring adherence to compliance, the compliance function (CF), which is currently performed by three persons; the Nordic Head of Legal & Compliance, a Senior Compliance Officer and a Compliance Officer.

-The CF of ERV Nordic is part of the governance system and controls Compliance Risks by assessing the compliance risk landscape, which is aligned with the results of the ICS on OpRisks, and conducts yearly compliance monitoring (planned by risk based approach and ad hoc).
+The CF of ERV Nordic is part of the governance system and controls Compliance Risks by assessing the compliance risk landscape and conducts yearly compliance monitoring (planned by risk-based approach and ad hoc).

-The task of the CF is to advise the management bodies on adherence to laws and regulations adopted pursuant to Directive 2009/138/EC.
+The task of the CF is also to advise the management bodies on adherence to laws and regulations adopted pursuant to Directive 2009/138/EC.
 It also includes an assessment of the possible impact of any changes in the legal environment on the operations of the undertaking and the identification and assessment of the risk of compliance with legal requirements.

-In addition, the CF should assess the potential impact of changes in the legal environment for ERV Nordic and identify and assess the risk caused by violation of legal requirements (compliance risk).
+In addition, the CF should assess the potential impact of changes in the legal environment of ERV Nordic, and identify and assess the risk caused by violation of legal requirements (compliance risk).